-Ref ID: LGS6 Site Name and Location: Churchyard, St. John the Baptist Church, Misson Site Ownership: Southwark Diocese Owners Comments to LGS Designation: Owners unaware Planning Status No planning applications Land Allocation: No allocations Area of Proposed Site (Ha): 0.23 Hectares 0.23 Hectares Is the site an 'Extensive Tract of Land'?: No. No. Is the site 'Local in Character'?: of the village be Street. ard is in the historic heart t, Vicar Lane and Middle n Parish Council.
+Ref ID: LGS6 Site Name and Location: Churchyard, St. John the Baptist Church, Misson Site Ownership: Southwark Diocese Owners Comments to LGS Designation: Owners unaware Planning Status No planning applications Land Allocation: No allocations Area of Proposed Site (Ha): 0.23 Hectares 0.23 Hectares ls the site an 'Extensive Tract of Land'?: No. Is the site 'Local in Character'?: of the village be Street. ard is in the historic heart t, Vicar Lane and Middle n Parish Council.
 Is the site 'In Close Proximity to the Community it serves?': The area is with village.
 The area is within easy walking distance for residents of Misson Beauty: The Churchyard is surrounded by a Grade 1 listed wall and mature trees - many of which have TPOs.
 It is a beautiful and tranquil place.
 Historic Significance: The 12 a Century St. John the Baptist's Church and boundary wall are grade 1 listed buildings.
-Recreational Value: The Church is sti and funerals. ll open for regular services s and baptisms, marriages Tranquillity: is noted and valued as a tre of Misson village. picturesque and peaceful Richness in Wildlife: wildlife.
+Recreational Value: The Church is sti and funerals.
+The Church is still open for regular services and baptisms, marriages and funerals.
+Tranquillity: The Churchyard is noted and valued as a picturesque and peaceful place at the centre of Misson village.
+Richness in Wildlife: wildlife.
 The Ch careful mowing important All Churchyards are recognized for the valuable contribution to wildlife.
 The Churchyard has numerous mature trees, shrubs and careful mowing leaves undisturbed areas full of wildflowers that are important for local biodiversity.
 Any other Reason: sson around St. John's cance as well as being ve Church is noted for its ry picturesque.
 Conclusion: alued as an open space a oric part of the village in a nd recognised as being a